 The reason MOOV is much cheaper is also because they have the smallest network coverage in Niger.
 Therefore alone I would NOT recommend a MOOV sim card for Niger.
 However, when just visiting Niamey MOOV is just as good as the other internet providers.

-But when traveling around the country and visiting several Niger tourist destinations Airtel is the best prepaid sim card for Niger.
+But when traveling around the country and visiting several Niger tourist destinations Airtel is the best prepaid sim card for Niger in 2022.
 They have the best mobile network coverage by far.

 Buy a Niger sim card online